 SPACE IS LIMITED.
-APPLICATIONS WILL BE ACCEPTED THROUGH August 2 AND PRIORITY WILL BE GIVEN TO THOSE APPLYING EARLY.
-EVERYONE WILL BE NOTIFIED BY AUGUST 12TH
+APPLICATIONS WILL BE ACCEPTED THROUGH AUGUST 3, 2020.
+EVERYONE WILL BE NOTIFIED BY AUGUST 14TH.

 How the Program Works:

 In designing this program, we have endeavored to balance the need for students to gather first-hand information with the reality that few not-for-profits have much bandwidth for extensive conversations with students.
-Thus, if an organization is selected, what we ask of you is proportional to your chances of receiving grant funding—nothing in round 1, a site visit if you make it to round 2 and a meeting or two to help develop the pitch in round 3.
+Thus, if an organization is selected, what we ask of you is proportional to your chances of receiving grant funding—nothing in round 1, a "site visit" (most likely virtual) if you make it to round 2 and a meeting or two to help develop the pitch in round 3.